-Parents search for answers in cancer diagnoses in Johnson County
+Parents seek answers about cancer cases in Johnson County

 FRANKLIN, Ind.--Kari Rhinehart wears a necklace with her daughter's picture etched into it, Emma Grace Findley.

-A symbol that Emma Grace is guiding her through each step of her new fight to find answers in her cancer diagnosis, and other children's across Johnson County.
+It's a symbol that Emma Grace is guiding her through each step of her new fight to find answers about her cancer diagnosis, and those of other children across Johnson County.
 The latest effort includes testing for contaminants in more than a dozen homes in Franklin.

 "How do I not put up this fight when she fought this hard?"
 Rhinehart said.

 Emma Grace was diagnosed with a rare, cancerous brain tumor at age 13 after a routine eye examination.
-She passed away less than four months later.
+She died less than four months later.

-"It was inoperable and it's one of those tumors one, you never see in kids ever, and two, it is devastating in adults and children," Rhinehart said.
+"It was inoperable and it's one of those tumors, one, you never see in kids ever, and two, it is devastating in adults and children," Rhinehart said.

-She and Stacie Davidson, who's stepson, Zane Davidson, was diagnosed with acute lymphoblastic leukemia and underwent more than three years of treatment before going into remission, started the group "If it was Your Child" after seeing more pediatric cancer cases in their community.
+She and Stacie Davidson, whose stepson, Zane Davidson, was diagnosed with acute lymphoblastic leukemia and underwent more than three years of treatment before going into remission, started the group "If It Was Your Child" after seeing more pediatric cancer cases in their community.

-"After he was diagnosed with it, in 16 months 9 more children in Johnson County were diagnosed," Davidson said.
+"After he was diagnosed with it, in 16 months, nine more children in Johnson County were diagnosed," Davidson said.
 "Every time a kid gets diagnosed our hearts just break, our stomachs sink."

 The Indiana State Department of Health writes: